Neural Feature Learning From Relational Database: Introduction

 \section{Introduction}

-Often data science problems require machine learning models to be trained on table with one label and multiple feature columns.
-Data scientists must hand-craft these features from raw data.
-This process is called \textit{feature engineering} and is one of the most tedious tasks in data science.
-Data scientists report that up to 95\% of the total project time must be allocated to carefully hand-crafting features to achieve competitive models, for example see \footnote{http://blog.kaggle.com/2016/09/27/grupo-bimbo-inventory-demand-winners-interviewclustifier-alex-andrey/}.
+Data science problems often require machine learning models to be trained on data in tables with one label and multiple feature columns.
+Data scientists must hand-craft additional features from the initial data.
+This process is known as \textit{feature engineering} and is one of the most tedious, but crucial, tasks in data science.
+Data scientists report that up to 95\% of the total project time must be allocated to carefully hand-craft new features to achieve the best models.\footnote{http://blog.kaggle.com/2016/09/27/grupo-bimbo-inventory-demand-winners-interviewclustifier-alex-andrey/}

-Here, we study methods to automate this step of feature engineering specifically for relational database because of four reasons.
-First, as mentioned data science projects involve many tedious trial-and-error steps and automation of these steps can significantly improve the productivity of data scientists.
-Second, before investing in data science projects with uncertain outcome quick estimates of the results can be achieved using automation.
-Third, automation democratizes data science by facilitating access for people with limited data science skills.
-Fourth, relational data is reported as the most popular type of data in industry reported by a recent survey of 14000 data scientists by \cite{survey} with at least 65\% working daily with relational data.
+We present a new method to automate feature engineering for relational databases using neural networks.
+This new approach to feature engineering significantly improves the productivity of data scientists by enabling quick estimates of possible features and contributes to the democratization of data science by facilitating feature engineering for data scientists with little experience for the most popular data storage format, as reported in a recent industry survey of 14,000 data scientists \cite{survey} with at least 65\% working daily with relational data.

 The full automation of feature engineering for general purposes is very challenging, especially in applications where specific domain knowledge is an advantage.
-However, recent work by \cite{DFS} indicates that for relational data impressive performances like top 24-36\% of all participants on Kaggle competitions can be achieved fully automated.
-A disadvantage of the cited work is its limitation to numerical data and neglection of temporal information.
-Moreover, the set of features contains redundant information because it is extracted using a set of predefined rules irrespective of the domain and targeted problems.
-In this work, we extend this prior art with a rule-based approach to deal with non-numerical and temporally ordered data and further improve this approach via feature learning using a deep neural network to learn relevant transformations.
+However, recent work \cite{DFS} indicates that for relational data impressive performance like top 24-36\% of all participants on Kaggle competitions can be achieved fully automated.
+A disadvantage of the cited work is its limitation to numerical data and neglect of temporal information.
+Moreover, the set of features usually contains redundant information because it is extracted using a set of predefined rules irrespective of the domain and targeted problems.

-We present experiments with different completed Kaggle competitions where our methods outperform the state-of-the-art baselines and achieve the top 3-8\% of all participants.
-These results are achieved with minimal effort on data preparation and manual feature engineering within one week, while the competitions lasted for at least two months.